-It consisted of just orange juice and shredded cucumbers.
-This unlikely pairing, a combination I’d ordinarily skip over in a cookbook, made a sublime cold soup, the beginning of a superb three-course dinner at Riad Boussa in Marrakech.
+It consisted of orange juice and shredded cucumbers.
+This unlikely pairing, a combination I’d ordinarily skip over in a cookbook, was a sublime cold soup, the first course of a superb three-course dinner at Riad Boussa in Marrakech.

-In keeping with Moroccan tradition of having it on Fridays, the next course was a couscous.
-The riad’s was served in a tajine.
-Its talented young cook presented hers fringed with carrot, squash, eggplant, zucchini, turnip and fava beans (pictured above).
-Tucked underneath a compote of sultanas and onions like a surprise present were pieces of chicken and lamb that together with the vegetables also flavored the incredible sauce, served separately in a bowl to spoon over everything.
-Real couscous takes time to make that requires triple-steaming; it doesn’t come in a box with 15-minute instructions.
-The grains were fluffy and tender.
-I never imagined couscous could be this wonderful.
+In keeping with Moroccan tradition of having it on Fridays, the next course at Riad Boussa was a couscous steamed in a tajine.
+The riad’s talented young cook fringed hers with carrot, squash, eggplant, zucchini, turnip and fava beans.
+Tucked underneath a compote of sultanas and onions were succulent pieces of chicken and lamb that also flavored the couscous and sauce, the latter served separately in a bowl to spoon over everything.
+I will never be satisfied with boxed instant couscous from now on.

 Dessert was another unexpected combination.
-Shaped as a five-sided rosette (which intentionally or not conjures up Islam’s five pillars’ star symbol), sliced avocado crescents sprinkled with sugar were filled in the middle with strawberries.
-The dish changed how I now look at avocados—as a healthful way also to satisfy a sweet tooth.
+Shaped as a five-sided rosette (which intentionally or not conjures up the star of Islam’s five pillars), sliced avocado crescents sprinkled with sugar were filled in the middle with strawberries.
+The dish changed how I now look at avocados—as a healthful way with a touch of sugar to satisfy a sweet tooth.

 My tour operator (Experience It Tours) believes that the best meals in Morocco are served in riads.
-After having spent 17 days throughout the country, eating in many dining establishments, I agree.
-My wife and I ate our finest meals in riads.
+After having spent 17 days throughout the country, eaten in many dining establishments, I agree.
+My wife and I have certainly had our finest meals in riads.
 As a bonus, they have the most pleasant ambience.

 And so it was during our journey, a completely vegan dinner at Riad the Repose in Rabat and organic dinner at Dar Jnan Tiouria in Skoura where the proprietor is his own chef.
 And I’ll not soon forget the chicken pastilla at Dar Hatim in Fes.
 They were all gems.